SmirnoffBG/Public-Plugins/README.md

 # Public-Plugins
-SMA files that i worked on
+SMA files that i worked on.
 They're free and i am maintaing most of them.